 Like cooked spinach.
 And artichokes.

-But he does like Spinach Artichoke Dip?
+But he does like Spinach and Artichoke Dip.
+Go figure.

 Don’t ask me how this can be, since he swears he will not eat cooked spinach and this artichoke dip has plenty of spinach–come to think of it so does my recipe for Lasagna soup, but that is one of this favorites too.
 Hmm, I think he may like cooked spinach after all–let’s just not tell him that, okay??

 This spinach and artichoke dip recipe came about when I was craving a salty dip that I could sit down and eat without a whole lot of guilt.

 It is creamy, yet not at all heavy tasting.
 This Spinach dip is full of incredible flavor and pairs perfectly with tortilla chips, veggie slices, pumpernickel bread, or pita chips.
 I can even eat it with a spoon!

 In order to make a lightened up version of this classic dip, it is important to choose your ingredients carefully.